psychopy/workshops/source/translators/makePullRequest.rst

 - The commit is like sealing an envelope you want to send

+  - It's still just on your computer
-  - You still need to mail it in
+  - You still need to "mail it in" to your online repository
   - This is done through a *push*

 Where you can and cannot push directly to
 --------------------------------------------

-- You can push directly to your own fork on GitHub
+- You **can** push directly to your own fork on GitHub
-- But you cannot *push* directly to the main (*upstream*) repository at ``https://github.com/psychopy/psychopy``
+- But you **cannot** *push* directly to the main, *upstream*, repository at ``https://github.com/psychopy/psychopy``

-  - If anyone could just push to *upstream*, the whole open-source world would probably collapse
+  - If just anyone could do that, the whole open-source world would probably collapse
-- Instead, you first *push* to *origin* (your own copy of the the |PsychoPy| repository, located in your own *GitHub* account)
+- Instead

+  1. You first *push* to *origin*
-- Afterwards, you make a *pull request* on *GitHub* to *upstream*
+  2. Then you make a *pull request* on *GitHub* to *upstream*

 3a: how to push in *GitHub Desktop*
 --------------------------------------